gesture-classification/gesture_classification/README.md

 # 1. Create a new image (its size is approximately 3.5 Gb)
 docker build -t myimage .

-#2.
-Run image in container
+# 2. Run image in container.
 docker run -ti --name container1 -v $PWD/:/MOTORICA/gesture_classification myimage

+# 3. Chose option 1 and predict the data.
+In the progect directory will appear
+# a new file 'predictions.csv'
 ```
 </details>